Home Telechron Clock Motors Online Telechron Parts Restoration FAQS Clock Troubleshooting Info Electric Clock Repair Links About Us Contact Us

 Examples of Poor Restorations:

 Here are some examples of poor restorations by other clock repairman and clock owners.
-The most common is a poor practice called Drill N'Fill.
-These rotor would have likely had long lives if it weren't for someone thinking they could simply drill a hole in the rotor and fill these rotors with oil.
+These rotor would have likely had long lives if proper rebuild/restoration techniques were used.
 Telechron clocks will likely live on for decades/centuries but their rotors need professional restoration.
 The rotor parts damaged in these restoration attempts are not replaceable except from other "organ donors".

 Notice the mushroomed drill hole binding the gear: